Nicolaus93/nicolaus93.github.io/_posts/2017-3-19-first_post.md

 Is it unbiased (a.k.a. does it converge to the true value)?

-First, we need to recall some definitions:
+First, we need to recall some definitions..

 #### Convergence in probability